 World Bulletin / News Desk

-The loss of Merka, the regional state capital of Lower Shabelle, is one of the biggest setbacks for the AU force in its nearly decade-long battle against the Shebab.
+AU troops fled the city, the state capital of Lower Shabelle, as heavily armed Shehab fighters swept in with flags on Friday, residents and local authorities said, in one of the most dramatic reverses for the multi-national force in its nearly decade-long battle against the Shebab.